rocket-pool/RPIPs/RPIPs/rpip-on_chain_signaling.md

 Using calldata for the proposal and vote supports multiple voting types, including weighted voting (used for Management Committee elections in the past), ranked-choice voting (used for RPIP-62), and approval voting (used for RPIP-8).

 However, this proposal only establishes the on-chain foundation for such signaling votes and the pDAO will need a frontend to enable voting and tallying of vote outcomes.

+We also looked at how the Snapshot voting strategy could be adjusted to avoid needing Snapshot Pro.
+Delegation without override appears to be sufficient for that.
+But we have no guarantee that Snapshot won't change the rules in the future and some view the ability to override as fundamental to our governance.

 ## Security Considerations